Adeemj/cs344/README.md

 ```

 ## Summary of Code Changes
-The Makefile has been updated to remove dependencies on OpenCV's GUI modules since Google Colab runs on a headless server.
+1. The Makefile has been updated to use correct paths and libraires.
+2. Removed dependencies on OpenCV's GUI modules since Google Colab runs on a headless server.
-OpenCV syntax in the codebase has been updated to comply with the latest API standards in OpenCV 4.x.
+3. OpenCV syntax in the codebase has been updated to comply with the latest API standards in OpenCV 4.x.